 Ruta del Planell de Aiguestortes y Estany Llong

-After our active morning, we headed for lunch to a local restaurant El Caliu Taull in the small town of Taull.
+After our active morning of hiking, we headed to a local restaurant, El Caliu Taüll, in the small town of Taüll (considered one of the prettiest villages in the Pyrenees) for lunch.

-You know how much I love trying local food in the Spanish villages.
-This time, we enjoyed two gems of Catalan Cuisine – vianda ( also called escudella in Spanish, which is a traditional meat and vegetable stew and soup) and mel i mato (a Catalan dessert made of cottage cheese and honey).
+As you know, I love trying local food in Spanish villages.
+This time, we enjoyed two gems of Catalan cuisine: vianda (also known as escudella in Spanish), a traditional meat and vegetable stew, and mel i mató (a Catalan dessert made with cottage cheese and honey).
+You can read more about the food of the Pyrenees in this post.

 escudella catalán food travel